CCI-SALINITY/Level4-Processor/README.md

 Ex: ESACCI-SEASURFACESALINITY-L4-SSS-MERGED_OI_Monthly_CENTRED_15Day_25km-20160301-fv3.21.nc

 The L4 products are formatted in netcdf 4.
 They contain the following variables:
--	monthly and weekly SSS fields: obtained from OI algorithm (statistical approach which allows error propagation)
+- monthly and weekly SSS fields : obtained from OI algorithm.
--	SSS error:  obtained from OI algorithm
+- SSS error : obtained from OI algorithm.
--	number of outliers: over a time interval
+- number of outliers over the considered time interval (+/-30 days for monthly data and +/-10 days for weekly data).
-(+/-30 for monthly data and +/-10 for weekly data).
+-	number of data over the considered time interval (+/-30 days for monthly data and +/-10 days for weekly data).
--	number of data: over a time interval
+-	pct_var : 100x(SSS a posteriori error)²/variability  (%).
-(+/-30 for monthly data and +/-10 for weekly data).
+-	quality flag =1 if the fraction of outliers (n outlier/n data) present over the considered time interval (+/-30 days for monthly data and +/-10 days for weekly data) is larger than 0.1.
--	quality flag: =1 if no data over a time interval
+-	flag ice (CCI V2) : SMOS ice detection (Dg_ice descriptor from SMOS L2OS product) is integrated over a period of +/-30 days for monthly data  or +/-10 days for weekly data.
+If the integrated value is greater than 0, the ice flag is raised.
--	pct_var:  100x(SSS a posteriori error)²/variability  (%)
+-	coast flag (CCI V2): raised if the grid point is far from the coast at a distance less than 50 km

 The products comply with the data standard of the CCI+ project.